anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <p>Allocation candidates is the collection of resource providers that can satisfy an allocation request.</p>

 The Placement API is stateless and, thus, resiliency, availability and scaling, it is possible to deploy as many servers as needed.
 On start, the nova-compute service will attempt to make a connection to the Placement API and keep attempting to connect to the Placement API, logging and warning periodically until successful.
-Thus, the Placement API must be installed and enabled prio to Nova compute.
+Thus, the Placement API must be installed and enabled prior to Nova compute.

 Placement has services running on the control node:
 -	nova-placement-api